-- N. Indemnifications Under the Company's organizational documents, its officers and directors are indemnified against certain liabilities arising out of the performance of their duties to the Company.
+L. Indemnifications - Under the Company's organizational documents, its officers and directors are indemnified against certain liabilities arising out of the performance of their duties to the Company.
 In addition, in the normal course of business, the Company enters into contracts that provide general indemnification to other parties.
 The Company's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Company that have not yet occurred, and may not occur.
-However, the Company has not had prior claims or losses pursuant to these contracts and expects the risk of loss to be remote. - O. Offering and Debt Issuance Costs Offering costs incurred by the Company related to the issuance of its common stock reduce additional paid-in capital when the stock is issued.
-Costs incurred by the Company related to the issuance of its debt (credit facility, term loan or senior notes) or its preferred stock are capitalized and amortized over the period the debt or preferred stock is outstanding.
+However, the Company has not had prior claims or losses pursuant to these contracts and expects the risk of loss to be remote.

+M. Offering and Debt Issuance Costs - Offering costs incurred by the Company related to the issuance of its common stock reduce additional paid-in capital when the stock is issued.
+Costs incurred by the Company related to the issuance of its debt (credit facility, term loan or notes) or its preferred stock are capitalized and amortized over the period the debt or preferred stock is outstanding.

 In April 2015, the FASB issued Accounting Standards Update ("ASU") No. 2015-03 "Interest - Imputation of Interest (Subtopic 835-30), Simplifying the Presentation of Debt Issuance Costs".
 ASU No. 2015-03 requires that all costs incurred to issue debt be presented in the balance sheet as a direct deduction from the carrying value of the debt.
 In August 2015, the FASB issued ASU No. 2015-15 "Interest - Imputation of Interest (Subtopic 835-30), Presentation and Subsequent Measurement of Debt Issuance Costs Associated with Line-of-Credit Arrangements".
 ASU No. 2015-15 states that the SEC staff will not object to an entity presenting the cost of securing a revolving line of credit as an asset, regardless of whether a balance is outstanding.
-ASU No. 2015-03 and ASU No. 2015-15 are effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years, and should be applied retrospectively.
-The Company will adopt these changes in fiscal 2017 when they become effective.
+In the first quarter of fiscal 2017, the Company adopted ASU No. 2015-03 and ASU No. 2015-15 and has classified the costs incurred to issue Notes and MRP Shares as a deduction from the carrying value of Notes and MRP Shares on the Statement of Assets and Liabilities.
+Previously, these issuance costs were capitalized as an asset on the Statement of Assets and Liabilities.
+Additionally, the Company has updated its disclosure in Notes 11 and 12 related to the unamortized Note and MRP Share issuance costs.
+For the purpose of calculating the Company's asset coverage ratios pursuant to the 1940 Act, deferred issuance costs are not deducted from the carrying value of Notes and MRP Shares.
+There was no financial reporting impact to information presented for prior periods as a result of this accounting standard update.